Are you looking for the best waterfalls near Bend, Oregon?

 Located within the vast and beautiful Willamette National Forest lies the second-tallest single drop waterfall in Oregon.

-One viewpoint is accessible directly from the parking lot and the other view requires a short hike but leads directly into the canyon and eventually to the base of the falls.
+The first viewpoint is easily accessible directly from the parking lot but the other view requires a short hike.
+The paved trail will take you into a breathtaking canyon before spitting you out at the base of the waterfall.

 Image courtesy of Wikipedia